pagekit/docs/developer-guides/themes.md

 `views/blog/post.php`        | `/packages/pagekit/blog/views/post.php`  | Blog post single view
 `views/blog/posts.php`       | `/packages/pagekit/blog/views/posts.php` | Blog posts list view

-To understand which variables you have available in these views, check out the markup in the original view file.
+To understand which variables are available in these views, check out the markup in the original view file.

-## Add theme options to Site interface
+## Add theme options to the Site interface
 This is done via JavaScript, most comfortably when you make use of Vue components.

 Load your own JS when the Site Tree interface is currently active.
-In your `index.php`, you can do that when you listen to the right event:
+In your `index.php`, you can do this when you listen to the right event.

 ```
 'events' => [